-Suspect in NFL player's death was undocumented with a prior DUI, officials say
+Colts owner to pay for funeral of NFL player killed in crash

 - The Colts player and another man were killed while standing outside a car

-- The suspect in the death had previously been deported twice and had a DUI
+- The suspect in the deaths had previously been deported twice and had a DUI

 (CNN)The driver suspected of hitting and killing NFL linebacker Edwin Jackson and his ride-share driver on Sunday had a prior conviction for driving under the influence and had twice been deported, according to US Immigration and Customs Enforcement.